Australian Vanadium Industry

 Vanadium is considered a critical mineral—vital for the economic well-being of the world’s major industrial economies and new technologies—yet with supply risk due to issues including geological scarcity, geopolitical issues, and trade policy.

 Heightened attention to economic security and supply chain reliability, awareness for responsible sourcing of minerals, and the transition to low carbon targets requiring new technologies including battery storage and EV’s, is leading the Australian minerals industry to leverage its history of effective minerals development.
-Australia has 18% of the worlds vanadium reserves1, with initial production under development.
+Australia has 45% of the worlds vanadium reserves1, with initial production under development.
 Although the vanadium market is dominated by use in hardened steel (90%), the consumption for batteries (Vanadium Redox Flow - VRFB) is forecast to grow 20.7% between 2020 and 20292.

 BOYD’s Queensland Vanadium Projects Map shows:

-• Australia geological regions and select projects.
+• Australia geological regions, basins and select projects.

 • Queensland projects located in the sedimentary Toolebuc Formation and details to include: